-PKCT has a Community and Stakeholder Complaints Management process (PR.BM.933) in place which ensures complaints are recorded, registered and investigated.
+PKCT has a Stakeholder Management Procedure (PR.055) in place which ensures complaints are recorded, registered and investigated.
 Where appropriate, corrective actions are developed and implemented.
 If the noise impact assessment criteria are exceeded, aspects of operations will be reviewed to identify improvements.
 If concerns over noise at a particular location are identified via a complaint or by other means, specific monitoring may be undertaken to quantify the potential noise impact.